 See your loved one complete the circle of life by becoming part of a new and long-lasting tree or flower bush.
 Biodegradable urns can be planted at the base of a tree sapling or incorporated into the growth of a new seed.

 You can plant the urn almost anywhere that has sentimental value to your family and the thriving plant that comes from the burial site will be a reminder for generations to come.

 If your loved one had an affinity for the ocean, what better way to commemorate their life than by helping their remains create a new life cycle.

 There are companies that will add their remains to a concrete dome that is specially designed to help sea life take hold and create a thriving ecosystem.
 Or simply bury the urn at sea to take the hassle out of moulding the ashes into concrete.

 Your urn will still be able to grab hold of passing corals and sea creatures, carrying on the cycle of life.

 If you can’t be without the departed, there are options to add ashes to jewellery, blown glass or pendants, which can be worn as necklaces or bracelets.

 Keep your loved ones with you wherever you go.

-If you are looking for considerate cremations in Brisbane, visit our Cremation or Burial page to find out the right option for you and your loved one.
+If you are looking for considerate cremations in Brisbane or on the Gold Coast, visit our Cremation or Burial page to find out the right option for you and your loved one.